maxchehab/phelia/README.md

 # Persistance layer

 Phelia uses a persistance layer to store posted messages and their properties such as **state**, **props**, and Component type.
-The persistance method can be customized by use of the static `Phelia.SetStorage(storage)` method.
+The persistance method can be customized by use of the `setStorage(storage)` method.

 A storage object must implement the following methods: